hossamsadany/Online_news-SQL-/README.md

 # requirements

 Data Type	Column Alias
 - Unique ID of each article, where the first 4 digits represents the journalist ID.
-TEXT	article_key
+Data type: TEXT, Alias: article_key
 - Category of the article, in uppercase.
 'Food & Drink' and 'Wellness' should be collapsed into a 'Lifestyle' category.
-TEXT	category
+Data type: TEXT	,Alias: category
 - Headline of the article, without the subtitle that appears after the colon (:).
 For example, 'It Could Happen To You: A Story of SEC Overreach' becomes 'It Could Happen To You'.
-TEXT	headline
+Data type: TEXT	,Alias: headline
 - Subtitles of the article, without the headline that appears before the colon (:).
 For example, 'It Could Happen to You: A Story of SEC Overreach' becomes 'A Story of SEC Overreach'.
-In cases where a headline does not have a subtitle, the missing value should read ‘None’.
-TEXT	subtitle
+In cases where a headline does not have a subtitle, the missing value should read ‘None’.Data type:	TEXT,Alias:	subtitle
 - Description of the article.
-The description should be reduced to the first sentence, up to and including the first period (.) from the short_description column.
-TEXT	description
+The description should be reduced to the first sentence, up to and including the first period (.) from the short_description column.Data type:	TEXT,Alias:	description
 - Keywords of the article.
 Multiple keywords will be seperated with a dash (-).
 If the keyword is missing, the value should read ‘Unknown’.
-TEXT	keywords
+Data type: TEXT,Alias:	keywords
 - Date the article was published.
-The data should be displayed in the format resembling the following: ‘Aug 13, 1995’.
-TEXT	publish_date
+The data should be displayed in the format resembling the following: ‘Aug 13, 1995’.Data type: TEXT,Alias:	publish_date